vana-com/personal-server/docs/260121-data-portability-protocol-spec.md

 Provides fast API access to protocol operations with eventual chain consistency.

 For now, all on-chain operations are submitted through the Gateway as a relayer; clients sign EIP-712 payloads and the Gateway validates the operations and returns immediately, without waiting for on-chain confirmation.
-Later, the Gateway broadcasts the operations on-chain asynchronously.
+The Gateway broadcasts the operations on-chain asynchronously.

 #### **4.2.2 Design Rationale**

-Vana L1 is slow for real-time UX.
-The Gateway:
+Latency of submitting on-chain transactions to Vana L1 has high latency, so it's not suitable for providing real-time UX.
+Conversely, the Gateway:

 - Accepts signed operations immediately
 - Returns instant responses